-Operational risk represents the risk of financial loss as a result of inadequate processes, system failures, human error or external events.
+Operational risk represents the risk of loss as a result of inadequate processes, system failures, human error or external events, including but not limited to direct or indirect financial loss, reputational damage, customer dissatisfaction and legal and regulatory penalties.
 Transaction type operational risks are managed through the application of process controls throughout the business which are reviewed on a regular basis.
-In testing these controls, the managing agent supplement the work of our internal audit team with regular underwriting and claim peer audits.
+In testing these controls, the Syndicate supplement the work of our internal audit team with regular underwriting and claim peer audits.
 A risk register, capturing all known significant operational risks faced by the Syndicate and the associated risk assessments is periodically reviewed by the Risk Committee of the Board.